Culture of Egypt: Languages

 Arabic is currently Egypt's official language.
 It came to Egypt in the 7th century, and it is the formal and official language of the state which is used by the government and newspapers.
 Meanwhile, the Egyptian Arabic dialect or Masri is the official spoken language of the people.
 Of the many varieties of Arabic, the Egyptian dialect is the most widely spoken and the most understood, due to the great influence of Egyptian cinema and the Egyptian media throughout the Arabic-speaking world.
 Today many foreign students tend to learn it throughout Egyptian songs and movies, and the dialect is usually labelled by the general public as one of the easiest and fastest to learn, mainly due to the huge amount of accessible sources (movies, series, TV shows, books, etc.) that contribute to its learning process.
 Egypt's position in the heart of the Arabic speaking world has made it the centre of culture and its widespread dialect has had a huge influence on almost all neighbouring dialects, having so many Egyptian sayings in their daily lives.

 Hieroglyphs, as this example from a sarcophagus from Thebes of about 530 BC, represent both ideograms and phonograms.

-The Egyptian language, which formed a separate branch among the family of Afro-Asiatic languages, was among the first written languages and is known from the hieroglyphic inscriptions preserved on monuments and sheets of papyrus.
+The Egyptian language, which formed a separate branch among the family of Afro-Asiatic languages, was among the first written languages and is known from hieroglyph inscriptions preserved on monuments and sheets of papyrus.
 The Coptic language, the most recent stage of Egyptian written in mainly Greek alphabet with seven demotic letters, is today the liturgical language of the Coptic Orthodox Church.

 The "Koiné" dialect of the Greek language was important in Hellenistic Alexandria, and was used in the philosophy and science of that culture, and was later studied by Arabic scholars.

 In the upper Nile Valley, southern Egypt, around Kom Ombo and south of Aswan, there are about 300,000 speakers of Nubian languages; mainly Noubi, but also Kenuzi-Dongola.
 In Siwa Oasis, there is also the Siwi language that is spoken by about 20,000 speakers.
-Other minorities include roughly two thousand Greek speakers in Alexandria and Cairo as well as roughly 5,000 Armenian speakers.
+Other minorities include roughly three thousand Greek speakers in Alexandria and Cairo as well as roughly 5,000 Armenian speakers.